 The wastewater treatment plant on the northeast side of Cleveland between Lakeshore Boulevard and Lake Erie provides wastewater treatment services for more than 300,000 residents and businesses.
 It also receives and treats storm water from combined sewers.
 An average 94 million gallons of wastewater per day are treated here.
 Because of the number of combined sewers in the service area, the plant needed to add capacity and overflow storage.
 The plant's management decided to also address a need that was going to grow in importance in the near future - accurate and reliable flow metering.

 A portion of the enlargement program includes two storage tunnels 24 feet in diameter, two miles long, and 200 feet underground.
-Further, the plant’s secondary treatment capacity shall increase to 400 million gallons a day.
+Additionally, the plant’s secondary treatment capacity will need to increase to 400 million gallons a day.
 When large storms occur, portions of water and sewage will be diverted to the storage tunnels and held until after the rain stops.
 When the rain stops, the stored combined sewage will be pumped to the plant for full treatment.

-Back then metering wasn’t critical to plant function.
-But now, as the plant ramp's up its efficiency, it has to use accurate metering technology to control flow, which is critical to the efficiency.
+This plant has been in existence for decades and back when the original plant was designed metering wasn’t critical to plant function.
+Present time, as the plant ramp's up its efficiency, it requieres to use accurate metering technology to control flow, which is critical to the efficiency.

 The plant demanded meters that would be easy to install and maintain.
 Several flow meter manufacturers where asked for demonstration onsite.
 Most did not perform very well.
 One couldn’t even get a signal.
 Fortunately, there was one meter that that had a strong signal and a good signal-to-noise ratio - a non-invasive FLUXUS ultrasonic flow meter from FLEXIM.